AdaCore/learn/content/courses/ada-idioms/chapters/constructor_functions_for_abstract_data_types.rst

     -- as actually inherited, implicitly

 Note the reserved word :ada:`abstract` in the implicit function declaration.
-This declaration doesn't actually appear in the package because all the inherited primitive operations are implicitly declared.
+This declaration doesn't actually appear in the source code because all the inherited primitive operations are implicitly declared.

 Another rule specifies that only abstract types can have abstract primitive